 Indian Nose (Mayan Nose) – Lake Atitlán, Guatemala: A Detailed Guide

 Lake Atitlán, located in the Guatemalan highlands, is one of the most breathtaking and unique travel destinations in Central America.
-Known for its volcanic landscape, colorful indigenous villages, and crystal-clear waters, it’s also home to one of the region’s most iconic hikes — the Indian Nose (also called Mayan Nose or Rasta Mayan).
+Known for its volcanic landscape, colorful indigenous villages, and crystal-clear waters, it’s also home to one of the region’s most iconic hikes — Indian Nose (also called Mayan Nose or Rasta Mayan).
+This hike offers unparalleled sunrise views over Lake Atitlán and the surrounding volcanoes, making it a must-do activity for outdoor enthusiasts and travelers alike.

 1. Why the Name?